Cultural system: Social theory

 A major concern in the social sciences is the problem of order.
 One way that social order has been theorized is according to the degree of integration of cultural and social factors.

 Action theory

-Talcott Parsons, a major figure in sociology and the main originator of action theory in the early 20th century, based his sociological theory of action system is built up around a general theory of society, which is codified within a cybernetic model featuring four functional imperatives: adaptation, goal-attainment, integration, and pattern maintenance.
+Talcott Parsons, a major figure in sociology and the main originator of action theory in the early 20th century, based his sociological theory of action system around a general theory of society, which is codified within a cybernetic model featuring four functional imperatives: adaptation, goal-attainment, integration, and pattern maintenance.
 The hierarchy of systems is, from least to most encompassing system, respectively, behavioral organism, personality system, social system, and cultural system as well.
 Ritzer and Goodman (2004) summarize Parsons' view, "Parsons saw these action systems acting at different levels of analysis, starting with the behavioral organism and building to the cultural system.
 He saw these levels hierarchically, with each of the lower levels providing the impetus for the higher levels, with the higher levels controlling the lower levels."
 In an article, late in life, Parsons maintained that the term "functionalism" was an inappropriate characterization of his theory.